awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-add-permissions-to-existing-profile.md

-# Add Session Manager Permissions to an Existing Instance Profile<a name="getting-started-add-permissions-to-existing-profile"></a>
+# Adding Session Manager Permissions to an Existing Instance Profile<a name="getting-started-add-permissions-to-existing-profile"></a>

 Follow these steps to embed Session Manager permissions in an existing IAM instance profile that does not rely on the AWS\-provided default policy **AmazonEC2RoleforSSM** for instance permissions\.
 Note that this procedure assumes that your existing profile already includes other Systems Manager `ssm` permissions for actions you want to allow access to\.
 This policy alone is not enough to use Session Manager\.

+**To add Session Manager permissions to an existing instance profile \(console\)**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation pane, choose **Roles**\.

-1. In the list, choose the name of the role to embed a policy in\.
+1. Choose the name of the role to embed a policy in\.

 1. Choose the **Permissions** tab\.